 To add funds to your account you must first log onto the web portal.
 Then select the link “Add Funds”.
 This will take the user to a PCI compliant vendor outside NU where they can add funds with either their credit card or debit cards.
 In addition, users will be able to add funds to their account using cash at a print release station with a coin/cash box.

 Can I add money to my account with a credit card or debit card?

 Yes.
-This is one of the features of the system.
 NU users can log onto the web portal and add funds with their credit card or debit card accounts via a secure PCI compliant vendor.
 The minimum amount to add to an account via credit card is $10.

 Will refunds be giving for print jobs that don't print?

-NU-affiliates can request a refund by logging in to their NUPrint Web Account (http://www.nuprint.northwestern.edu) and selecting "Recent Print Jobs."
+NU-affiliates can request a refund by logging in to their NUPrint Web Account (http://printing.northwestern.edu) and selecting "Recent Print Jobs."
 From there, find the Status column on the far right.
 Click "Request Refund" and fill out the form.
-A staff member will respond within 24 hours.
 Refunds will be added as NUPrint funds.

 Alternatively, talk to a library staff member about re-printing a job, if necessary.